 Start by dividing the sum amount you usually pay for your debts each month by 4.
 For instance, when you normally pay $200 each month for a car loan, then divide this amount by 4 to arrive at $50 a week.

-Even though each month usually has four weeks, there are some months that have five instead, because a year has 52 weeks.
-When you make payments of $50 for 52 weeks, then you will in end have paid an additional $200 a year, that is $2,600 rather than $2,400 if you had paid $200 each month.
+Even though each month usually has four weeks, some months have five instead, because a year has 52 weeks.
+When you make payments of $50 for 52 weeks, then you will in end have paid an additional $200 a year, which is $2,600 rather than $2,400 if you had paid $200 each month.

 You can also consider adding a small amount to every weekly payment that you make.
 This will serve to further help lessen the time it will take you to repay the debt and also the amount in interest that you pay.

 When you pay $200 for your personal loan every month, you can increase it to about $300 only by adding $25 on each payment.
 This additional $100 each month will not appear as significant when it is broken down into much smaller payments, however, it can make a much bigger impact in repaying down your existing debt.